dheeraj29/SeatingArrangement/README.md

 # SeatingArrangement

 Hi!
-This java based application that takes text (txt) file as input and produces seating arrangement as output.
+This is java based application that takes text (txt) file as input and produces seating arrangement as output.

 ## Criteria